mensmediumtall/mensmediumtall.github.com/posts/fat.md

 We've all had the experience of thinking we've found something that will fit well, only to find out that [the cake is a lie][the-cake-is-a-lie].
-That breeds some resentment - again not towards the fat, more towards the companies that use us to their advantage without giving us the promise product in return.
+That breeds some resentment - again not towards the fat, but towards companies that use *us* to *their* advantage without giving us the promised product in return.

 (That said, it's worth noting that all though a MT from the regular section *might* be legitimately Medium Tall -